Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: Appendix B: Measuring Realized Volatility

-In this appendix, we describe our methodology for estimating the realized variance of the quote-price and trade-price series.
-For a detailed discussion of this methodology and its empirical performance, see \citet{Liu:2015does}.
+In this appendix, we describe our methodology for measuring the realized volatility of the quote-price and trade-price series in our model.
+For a detailed discussion of this approach and its empirical performance, see \citet{Liu:2015does}.

-For concreteness, we describe our methodology for buyer-initiated trades; the corresponding definitions for seller-initiated trades are similar.
-For a given currency pair on a given trading day, let $D$ denote the total number of buyer-initiated trades that occur, let $A_1, A_2, \ldots, A_D$ denote the prices of these trades, and let $a_1, a_2, \ldots, a_D$ denote the ask-prices immediately before the arrival of these trades.
-For a given number $K$ of intervals, and a given number $L$ of sub-samples, let
+For concreteness, we describe our methodology for buyer-initiated trades; we treat seller-initiated trades in an analogous way.
+For a given simulation of our model, let $X$ denote the total number of buyer-initiated trades that occur, let $A_1, A_2, \ldots, A_X$ denote the prices of these trades, and let $a_1, a_2, \ldots, a_X$ denote the ask-prices immediately before the arrival of these trades.
+For a given number $K$ of intervals and a given number $L$ of subsamples, let $T := X/K$ denote the sample width and let $\tau := T/L$ denote the subsample width.
+For a given lag $j$, we calculate the \emph{sell-side trade returns}